sequoiahq/sequoia/docs/playready.md

 1. Use the previously generated encryption key to decrypt the ECC points.
 2. Combine the X and Y coordinates into a single ECC point.
 3. Extract the X coordinate, convert it to bytes, and use the latter 16 bytes to derive the content key.

+### Notes
+[1] In PlayReady, *some* devices share the same group certificate.
+I'm gonna talk about that in another commit but I want to acclare that if a
+    specific platform (e.g Amazon, Max) bans a specific manipulated provision, **it will only affect that provision**, not the device itself.
+That makes the possibility of *reprovisioning* devices (hell, even pyPlayready implemented that) because the new provision will not be blacklisted by the provider.
+Note that these certificates burn ~24h after provisioning that device, but you can reprovision the same group certificate as many times you want.
+Until now I didn't see any provider banning **the group certificate itself**, just Amazon unwhitelisting the provision in-house.